ankschoubey/old-blog/_posts/2020-01-06-clean-code-exception-handling.md

 toc: true
 layout: post
 comments: true
-description:
+description: and Logging with style
-categories: [Medium]
+categories: [Clean Code]
-title: Clean Code  Exception handling
+title: Exception handling
 ---

-#### Clean Code 7

 > Errors should never pass silently.
 > Unless explicitly silenced.

 ~The Zen of Python, by Tim Peters

-# Create custom exception classes
+## Create custom exception classes

 Your exceptions should say exactly what went wrong.
 While those provided by programming languages are good, they are too general and are not specific to your codebase.